Giving to Others While You Live: The Meaningful Impact of Gifting Today

 That being said, let’s look at how this actually works.

-You’ll be rewarded a special enrollment period when your looking for health insurance options as an early retiree.
+You’ll be rewarded with a special enrollment period when you’re looking for health insurance options as an early retiree.
 Don’t feel like your retirement date needs to line up with the open enrollment period.
 During this special enrollment, you’ll have a 60-day window to enroll through the Marketplace.

 What happens if your income isn’t exactly what I put on the application?